McNGames/shelter/README.md

 # Shelter Prototype

 ## About the Prototype
 Hello!
 Thanks for reviewing this code.
+This project makes use of Flask, SQLLite and Bootstrap.
 I decided to try out Flask, a framework I had never developed with before.
 I hope this demonstrates my ability to learn and contribute to a project quickly.

 I used code from [Miguel Grinberg's Flask Mega-Tutorial](https://blog.miguelgrinberg.com/post/the-flask-mega-tutorial-part-ix-pagination) and ChatGPT as references.

-The prototype is more or less complete.
 I focused on the APIs and database, leaving the styling to minimal Bootstrap CSS.

 ### Future Improvements:
+- Ability to build an offline report PDF (with a message queue and workers)
+- Caching
 - Tests
 - Complete UI and styling (including better verification of inputs)
-- Pagination on reports
+- Pagination on online reports
-- Ability to build an offline report PDF
 - User registration and management
 - Docker